Oscar producer Gil Cates dies, age 77

 LOS ANGELES Film, television and Broadway producer and director Gil Cates, who ran the show for 14 Oscar ceremonies and was an entertainment industry leader, has died at age 77.

-Cates died on Monday evening at the University of California Los Angeles where he was the founding dean of the School of Theater, Film and Television, the school said.
+Cates died on Monday evening at the University of California Los Angeles where he was the founding dean of the School of Theatre, Film and Television, the school said.

 A cause of death has yet to be determined, pending an investigation by the Los Angeles County coroner.
 Cates, who was the uncle of actress Phoebe Cates, was found in his car in one of UCLA's parking structures.
 Emergency personnel tried to revive him but could not, UCLA said.

-He was dean of UCLA's School of Theater, Film and Television from 1990-1998, and served two terms as president of the Directors Guild of America in the 1980s.
-He most recently produced the Academy Awards in 2008, marking his 14th time at the helm of the film industry's top honors for which he received several awards and nominations over the years.
+He was dean of UCLA's School of Theatre, Film and Television from 1990-1998, and served two terms as president of the Directors Guild of America in the 1980s.
+He most recently produced the Academy Awards in 2008, marking his 14th time at the helm of the film industry's top honours for which he received several awards and nominations over the years.

 "He was a consummate professional who gave the Academy and the world some of the most memorable moments in Oscar history.
 His passing is a tremendous loss to the entertainment industry," Tom Sherak, president of the Academy of Motion Picture Arts and Sciences said in a statement.